cbrenner04/tfd_core_features/README.md

 * [Marigold](https://github.com/NU-CBITS/marigold/tree/master/spec/selenium_fixtures)

-You will need a file called `env_variables.rb`, which is required in the `.rspec` file, that houses the following environment variable.
+You will need a file called `env_variables.rb`, which is required in the `.rspec` file, that houses the following environment variables.
 These correspond with the data for the above participant and users seeded in the host app.

 The  `Participant_Phone_Number` variable is formatted 18885559999 while the `Participant_Phone_Number_1` is formatted 1(888) 555-9999.
 The `Audio_File`